-And here’s one I made earlier
+And here is one I made earlier…

 I worked with the different natural colours of gold in this commission to achieve a sunset graduation effect in this mixed metal wedding ring.
 The 14ct white gold layer (taken from an existing ring bought in Mexico) sits in the centre of the blue-white toned silver layer above and the yellow gold stripe below, acting as a mediator between the two opposing colours.
-In it’s original incarnation, the 14ct ring was Rhodium plated but this had worn away and formed the starting point for this remodelled design.
+In its original incarnation, the 14ct ring was Rhodium plated but this had worn away and formed the starting point for this remodelled design.

 So to conclude…

 In my opinion, white gold should be left in its natural state.
-I think the consumer should be given the choice to plate it and they should most definitely have the opportunity to see it in its natural form without the plating.
+But most importantly, I think the consumer should be given the choice to plate it and they should most definitely have the opportunity to see it in its natural form without the plating.
 Who knows, more people might learn to love the warmer, darker colours of un-plated white gold like I do!